yeriomin/token-dispenser/README.md

 # token-dispenser
-Stores email-password pairs, gives out Google Play Store tokens
+Stores email-password pairs, gives out Google Play Store tokens.

+Using Google Play Store API requires logging in using email and password.
+If you have a project which works with Google Play Store API you no longer have to make the users use their live accounts or ship your software with your account credentials inside.
+You can deploy a token dispenser instance and it will provide auth tokens on demand without letting the world know your password.

 ### Building